Michael-Brodsky/PG/src/components/readme.md

 Facilitates asynchronous execution of code as a timed sequence.

 ### Jack.h
-Turns an Arduino into a remotely controllable data acquisition (DAQ) device.
+Turns an Arduino into a remotely controllable data acquisition (DAQ) or IoT device.

 ### LCDDisplay.h
 Facilitates configuration and asynchronous operation of an LCD display including formatted printing.